LIEW CHOON KONG

 Through the hard work and determination of our predecessors, tea has since spread far and wide from China.
 It was with the same unwavering spirit and resolve of the overseas Chinese that we, their fellow descendants in Malaysia, get to share and reap the fruits of this wondrous commodity from our forefathers.

 Driven by the revival of tea drinking culture, the twenty-first century foresees an upsurge of tea consumption, which in turn enables a steady growth of the commodity.
-Whilst global warming and/or political instability in some tea-growing countries may have posed negative impact on total tea output; Malaysia still serves as an ideal tea stowing and trading point with our import duty-free policy and strategic geological conditions.
+Whilst global warming, raging pandemic and/or political instability in some tea-growing countries may have posed negative impact on total tea output, Malaysia still serves as an ideal tea stowing and trading point with our low import tariff policy and strategic geological location.

-Malaysia has a unique blend of Chinese and Western tea-drinking cultures that delve deep into our tradition.
+Malaysia has a unique blend of Chinese, Asian and Western tea-drinking cultures that delve deep into our tradition.
 While it is reflective of our multi-racial society, it also enables Malaysia to play a vital role in promoting tea trading on a global basis.

-As we journey into our 57th year of establishment, it is most gratifying to see that our Association has progressed and flourished over the decades, fueled by the abundant wealth of experiences of our fellow members.
-So long as we stay united in safeguarding the rights and benefits of our commodity and endorse fair trade, I am positive of a buoyant outlook for tea trading for years to come.
+As we journey into more than 60 decades of establishment, it is most gratifying to see that our Association has progressed, flourished, and fuelled by the abundant wealth of experiences of our fellow members.
+So long we stay united in safeguarding the rights and benefits of our commodity and endorse fair trade, I am positive of a buoyant outlook for tea trading for years to come.

-I am blessed to be able to follow in the footsteps of my late father, Liew Yin Beng, who co-founded the Association and served as the President for many years.
-Having witnessed the hard labour of our predecessors, I cherish the Association with the highest esteem and vow hereby, once again, to put all I have towards the welfare of our Tea Association!
+I am blessed to be able to follow in the footsteps of my late father, Liew Yin Beng, who co-founded the Association and served as the President for many terms.
+Having witnessed the hard labour of our predecessors, I cherish the Association with the highest esteem and vow hereby, to put all my effort towards the welfare of our Tea Association!